 1. Managing talent - create a hook

-Our Founder & CEO Glenn Elliott, gave a presentation at one of our quarterly Global Business Updates where he shared actual stories of how employees had progressed over the previous five-year cycle, inspiring employees to see what their future at RG may hold.
+Our Founder (and then CEO) Glenn Elliott, gave a presentation at one of our quarterly Global Business Updates where he shared actual stories of how employees had progressed over the previous five-year cycle, inspiring employees to see what their future at RG may hold.

 2. Global briefings - share the information